 Life isn’t ALL about regulations and legislation and good manufacturing practices (or preparing for presentations at the HSCG Annual Conference).
-Sometimes you have to step back and take time to smell the roses — or in my case, plant the garden.
+Sometimes you have to step back and take time to smell the roses—or in my case, plant the garden.

 Our entire fenced garden (fenced to keep out the deer) is about 75′ by 50′.
 Overwhelming.
-It was a few years before I realized that we didn’t have to tackle the WHOLE thing all at once, so we’ve been working on it conquering a little bit more each year.
+It was a few years before I realized that we didn’t have to tackle the WHOLE thing all at once, so we’ve been working on conquering a little bit more each year.
 I figure we’re about 2/5 of the way there.

 This year we added two new raised beds and put higher sides on the ones we have.
-Now we have a total of 6, all filled with composted horse manure and hay (courtesy our horses) and purchased organic topsoil.
+Now we have a total of 6, all filled with composted horse manure and hay (courtesy of our horses) and some purchased organic topsoil.

-Not everything is planted yet – we still have some seeds to sow (beets, carrots and radishes and lettuce every few weeks) and some seedlings to plant, but good headway has been made.
+Not everything is planted yet.
+We still have some seeds to sow (beets, carrots, and radishes and lettuce every few weeks) and some seedlings to plant, but good headway has been made.

-More to go
+More to Go

-As mentioned, we’ve got about 2/5 of the entire fenced garden conquered – which means lots more to go!
+As mentioned, we’ve got about 2/5 of the entire fenced garden conquered, which means lots more to go!

 We covered most of it in black plastic to kill the weeds, although some of it has been down for so long it has holes and the weeds are finding their way in anyway.
 The blackberries have come up around the edges and are sending trailers in looking for places to root.
 That’s the next challenge!

 We do have 6 blueberry bushes planted around the edges, and they’re doing okay.

 All in all, I’m pretty happy with the way it’s turning out!